-Altitude sickness: Please read altitude advice in section 4: Health and Vaccinations (4.9 Altitude sickness).
+Altitude sickness: Travel in Colombia can involve time spent at high altitude.
+Please read altitude advice in section 4: Health and Vaccinations (4.9 Altitude sickness).

 Eat: Buñuelos (deep fried corn flour balls with cheese) and arepas (corn tortillas, often made with cheese).
 The widest variety of exotic and tropical fruits in Latin America.